MilkyHoney/deepwoken-shrine-bot/README.md

 # Deepwoken Shrine Bot

 A Discord bot that simulates the **Shrine of Order** mechanic from [Deepwoken](https://www.roblox.com/games/4111023553/Deepwoken).
 Run `/shrine` and walk through a guided flow to see exactly how your build gets redistributed.
+I plan on adding an automated builder.

 ---